Today in Bank of America settlements.

 Mark Spitznagel, who runs black-swan-protection hedge fund Universa with the advice of Nassim Taleb, is going to let loose a bunch of adorable baby goats (there are pictures) to graze in Detroit, where they will provide jobs for unemployed residents and keep the vacant lots from becoming too unkempt.
 Then, at the end of the summer, he's going to kill them.
-This will teach the goats about black-swan risk.
+This will teach the goats about Bank of America settlements.
 Elsewhere in work/life balance this summer, Bank of America doesn't want its interns to work more than 60 hours a week, and a law firm intern, like Spitznagel, would rather be farming.

 Today in BNP controversy.